Andrewchall92/readme-generator/README-example.md

 ## Installation

-This is how you install it.
+This is how you install the project.

 ## Usage

-This is how you use it.
+This is how you use the project.

 ## Contribution

-Me Myself and I.
+Me Myself and I

 ## Testing

-This is how you test it.
+This is how you test the project.

 ## License
 ![MIT](https://img.shields.io/badge/MIT-blue)